 No longer will there be days dedicated to building snowmen instead of paying attention in geometry class, as the Department of Education (DOE) announced back in 2020 that all New York schools must continue under remote learning when poor weather conditions occur, and Chancellor David Banks recently confirmed such a ruling on an interview with on Fox 5’s Good Day New York.

 These cherished days sprinkled throughout the winter season stood as a fun-filled time for students to swap out their backpacks for snow pants and enjoy the winter wonderland.
-Sadly, with online options available for conducting class, the DOE is determined to meet their “180-day instruction requirement” reports ABC7.
+Sadly, with online options available for conducting class, Chancellor David Banks announced that students will have to revert to remote learning days instead.

 Kids, as sad as it may seem, you’ll just have to enjoy your hot cocoa in front of a computer screen this school year.